 If you don’t meet any of these conditions, you’ll need to pass the Office québécois de la langue française (OQLF) French exam, a test that evaluates your oral and written skills.

-Holders of this permit must take the OQLF exam at least once a year.
-Passing the exam demonstrates that they meet the language requirements.
-If they fail the exam, the temporary permit may be renewed, up to a maximum of 3 times.
+Temporary permit holders must take the OQLF exam at least once a year.
+Passing the exam certifies that the language requirements have been met.
+In the event of failure, the temporary permit may be renewed at the discretion of the OQLF.

 The Office québécois de la langue française’s (OQLF) language evaluation is offered to candidates of Quebec’s professional orders.
 This free, three-hour exam assesses your oral and written skills in French.
 The same requirements apply to all professions governed by an order.
 The exam is standardized to ensure that all professionals practicing in Quebec have a sufficient command of the French language to offer their services in accordance with the law.
 The exam is designed to assess your knowledge of French, not your professional skills.